-- 677. Vietnam (5).
-Pr., Junior standing or permission of instructor.
+677. Vietnam (5).

 An analysis of both traditional Vietnamese culture and the character of French and American involvement in the country.
-This course may be offered concurrently with HY 477. - 685.
-Slavery in the Americas (5).
-Pr., Junior standing or permission of instructor.
+This course may be offered concurrently with HY 477.

+685. Slavery in the Americas (5).

-An examination of the origins and evolutions of African slavery in the New World (Portuguese Brazil, Spanish America, the Caribbean, and British North America) from the sixteenth through the nineteenth centuries, with an assessment of its impact on the social, economic, and political formation of the countries of the Western Hemisphere. - 690.
-War and Strategy (5).
-Pr., Junior standing or permission of instructor.
+An examination of the origins and evolutions of African slavery in the New World (Portuguese Brazil, Spanish America, the Caribbean, and British North America) from the sixteenth through the nineteenth centuries, with an assessment of its impact on the social, economic, and political formation of the countries of the Western Hemisphere.
+This course may be offered concurrently with HY485.

+690. War and Strategy (5).

 An international survey of the major writings on war and military strategy from Clausewitz to the present.
-This course may be offered concurrently with HY 490. - 695.
-Readings in History (1-5).
-Pr., Junior standing or permission of instructor.
+This course may be offered concurrently with HY 490.

+695. Readings in History (1-5).

 Directed readings in selected topics in history.
 Course work may include written papers, examination and tutorial discussions.
 Students may take no more than 10 quarter hours of HY 695.
-This course may be offered concurrently with HY 495. - 697.
-Biographical Studies (1-5).
-Pr., Junior standing or permission of instructor.
+This course may be offered concurrently with HY 495.

+697. Biographical Studies (1-5).

 A study of the lives of major historical figures.
 This course may be offered concurrently with HY 497.